SynteLang/SynteLang/README.md

 The name is pronounced '*sinter*', which means to create something by fusing many tiny elements together under intense heat.
-It is also a portmanteau of 'synth' and 'byte', which is a reference to the stream of bytes that are generated and sent to the soundcard by Syntə
+It is also a portmanteau of 'synth' and 'byte', which is a reference to the stream of bytes that are generated and sent to the soundcard by Syntə.

 The input syntax is in EBNF:
 	operator [ " " operand ]